freifunk-bielefeld/firmware/README.md

 Now select the right "Target System" and "Target Profile" for your AP model:

-For the TL-WR841ND, select:
+For example, for the TL-WR841ND, select:
 * Target System => Atheros AR7xxx/AR9xxx
 * Target Profile => TP-LINK TL-WR841ND

-For the DIR-300, select:
+Or in case you have the DIR-300, select:
 * Target System => <*> AR231x/AR5312
 * Target Profile => <*> Default